Who was Prophet Muhammad (peace be upon him)?

 What type of house did he live in?
 What was his lifestyle?

-• During his life in Madinah, he never lived like a king.
-He never used to allow people to stand up for him when entering a room, nor remain standing if he was sitting.
+• Even after the Arabic Peninsula recognised his authority, and many tribes pledged their allegiance to him, he never lived like a king or emperor.
+He never used to allow people to stand up for him when entering a room, nor remain standing over him while he was seated.
 Often, he could not be distinguished from the rest of his companions.
 If a stranger walked in upon the Prophet and his companions, he would need to ask: ‘Who amongst you is Muḥammad, the Messenger of Allāh?’

-• All people were equal in front of him.
+• He treated all people fairly and justly.
 He never gave preferential treatment to the rich, and he never overlooked the rights of the weak and poor.
 He preferred the companionship of the poor, weak and freed slaves.
 He said, “Seek me among your weak, for you are only given provision and victory through your weak ones.” [at-Tirmidhī]

-• His clothing, shoes, lifestyle, accommodation and food were no better than most of his companions, and often worse off – may peace and blessings be upon him.
+• His clothing, shoes, lifestyle, accommodation and food were no better than most of his companions, and often even simpler than theirs – may peace and blessings be upon him.

 What was his message?

 His mission was the same as every other Prophet and Messenger.
-He was sent with a glad tiding, a warning and as a witness.
+He was sent as a bearer of glad tidings, a warning and as a witness.

 Allāh said about him: